Upper Blepharoplasty Chicago

 The cost of the upper blepharoplasty starts at $2,500.
 The procedure is performed under local anesthesia and moderate sedation.

-If you’d like to schedule a consultation with Dr. Alghoul to discuss your upper eyelid surgery treatment options, please call (312) 695-3654 or contact us via email.
+If you’d like to schedule a consultation with Dr. Alghoul to discuss your treatment options for upper eyelid surgery in Chicago, please call (312) 695-3654 or contact us via email.